drupalsocialinitiative/social_auth_linkedin/README.txt

 -------------------

  * Composer Manager (https://www.drupal.org/project/composer_manager):
-   This module will help to install the League PHP library and Instagram base library for the league, which are the libraries required to make user authentication.
+   This module will help to install the League PHP library and Linkedin base library for the league, which are the libraries required to make user authentication.

 INSTALLATION
 ------------

- * Download Instagram Base Library for TheLeague OAuth2 PHP library (https://github.com/thephpleague/oauth2-instagram).
+ * Download Linkedin Base Library for TheLeague OAuth2 PHP library (https://github.com/thephpleague/oauth2-linkedin).
 We recommend to use Composer Manager module to install the library.

  * Install the dependencies: Social API and Social Auth.